biril/tillthen/README.md

 return deferred.promise;
 ```

-`deferred.promise` exposes the deferred's underlying
-[promise](https://github.com/promises-aplus/promises-spec) which features nothing more than a
-`then` method.

 `defer.resolve(result)` will resolve the promise with given `result`.
 Thus, it will fulfill the
 promise if `result` is a _value_, or cause it to assume `result`'s (future) state if it's a
 _promise_ itself. `defer.reject(reason)` will reject the promise with given `reason`.

+`deferred.promise` exposes the deferred's underlying
+[promise](https://github.com/promises-aplus/promises-spec).
+Besides the `then` method, this features
+a `getState` method (to get the promise's current state) and a `getResult` method (to get the
+promise's eventual fulfillment value or rejection reason).

-Note that the deffered is itself a promise and as such also features a `then` method.
+Note that the deferred object may be used in place of the underlying promise as it also implements
+the `then` / `getState` / `getResult` API, merely delegating to the latter.

 Testing